Helicopters Models from 1950s to 1990s

 But the real trigger for starting this Cheyenne 2.0 was the purchase a couple of years ago of a book, War Tech Series Vol. 27 on the AH-56A Cheyenne.
 This book had 100 pages of photos, drawings and text, detailing the whole ill-fated Cheyenne project.
 By this time, I had five Aurora Cheyenne kits, plus the MIKU and Anagrand kits.
 I began to think about how to visit this model subject again, 33 years after building Cheyenne 1.0 (Beta).
 So in May of 2017, I began Cheyenne 2.0.

 One of the real challenges for Cheyenne 2.0 was could I improve on the shape of the canopy?
-In the Aurora kit, limitations on economical injection-molding possibilities resulted in a simple cross section through the canopy: a parabolic shape, wider at the base and narrower towards the top, that could pop out of the mold easily.
+In the Aurora kit, limitations on economical injection-molding possibilities resulted in a simplified cross section through the canopy: a parabolic shape, wider at the base and narrower towards the top, that could pop out of the mold easily.
 The real Cheyennes had a bulged canopy that was wider in cross section towards the top, and narrower where the canopy attached to the fuselage, as you can see in the image above.

 The rather disorganized-looking sequence of images and text below document the progress of the build, in more or less chronological order.
 I tended to tackle the most challenging steps first; for example, if making and installing the modified canopy didn't work out, there wasn't much point in doing any subsequent work.
 The demanding assembly and detailing of the main rotor was the next challenge: lots of fussy bits of brass and aluminum tube and wire.